 Learn about breast cancer treatment.

 Learn more about each type of biopsy in Figure 4.1.

 Figure 4.1:Risks and Benefits of Needle Biopsy versus Surgical Biopsy

 A needle biopsy uses a hollow needle to remove samples of tissue or cells from the breast.

 A pathologist studies these samples under a microscope to see if they contain cancer.
-If they do, more tests will be done to help you and your health care provider plan your treatment (learn more).
+If they do, the pathologist will do further tests to learn about your cancer.
+This information helps you and your health care provider plan your treatment.

 Needle biopsies can be used to study a:

 There are 2 types of needle biopsies:

-A surgical biopsy is the most accurate way to diagnose breast cancer and get complete information about the tumor.
+A surgical biopsy can diagnose breast cancer and get complete information about the tumor.

 Learn more about surgical biopsies.

 In some cases, a biopsy can miss breast cancer.

-A needle biopsy can miss breast cancer if the needle takes a sample of tissue or cells from the wrong area or if there is a problem with the sample.
+A needle biopsy can miss breast cancer if the needle takes a sample of tissue or cells from the wrong area or if there's a problem with the sample.

 Even when samples are taken from the correct area, false negative results can occur if the pathologist misinterprets the tissue or cells as benign (not cancer) when in fact, cancer is present.

-With surgical biopsies, it is less likely breast cancer will be missed.
+With surgical biopsies, it's less likely breast cancer will be missed.

 The use of needle- and wire-localization procedures before the biopsy and X-rays of tissue samples after the biopsy help limit this problem.

 Learn more about getting a second opinion.

-It is a myth that exposing breast cancer to air during surgery or cutting through the cancer might cause it to spread.
+Exposing breast cancer to air during surgery or cutting through the cancer does not cause it to spread [2-4].

 Breast Cancer 101 - Discovery and Biopsy